- Humanities and Social Sciences (HS)

 (4) Other topics: multimedia networks, mobile networks, and network security

 - To develop engineers who can apply computers to various fields, including business, medicine, education, environment, and space exploration, students are taught basic knowledge of information analysis and information use and the skills to apply that knowledge to real problems.
-Based on fundamental knowledge of linear systems, digital signal processing, image processing, computer graphics, and machine learning, education is classified into the following three fields of application.
+Fundamental topics are Digital Signal Processing for Sound/Audio/Images, Natural Language Processing, Machine Learning, Virtual Reality and Human Interface, Computer Graphics, Robotics and Control, etc.

 - Software Engineering (SE)